zeek/zeek/script-reference/types.rst

     See the :zeek:keyword:`for` statement for info on how to iterate over the elements in a table.

+    It's common to extend the behavior of table lookup and membership lifetimes via :doc:`attributes <attributes>` but note that it's also a :ref:`confusing pitfall <attribute-propagation-pitfalls>` that attributes bind to initial *values* instead of *type* or *variable* and do not currently propagate to any new *value* subsequently re-assigned to the table *variable*.

 .. zeek:type:: set

     A set is like a :zeek:type:`table`, but it is a collection of indices